-As discussed above, the City exceeded its goals this FY.
+As discussed above, the City met its annual goals.
 The City will continue to address the needs highlighted in its 2015-2020 Consolidated Plan and does not foresee any changes to its Annual Action Plan.
-As mention above, although fair housing activities are no longer funded with CDBG dollars, the City continues to fund a fair housing service provider with its BMR
+As mention above, although fair housing activities are no longer funded with

-AHF funds.
-The fair housing service provider meets it goals of investigating ten (10) cases of suspected housing discrimination.
+CDBG dollars, the City continues to fund a fair housing service provider with its BMR AHF funds.
+The fair housing service provider mets it annual fair housing goals.